The Cheeky Monkey Media Blog

 Creating and maintaining a responsive, mobile-friendly website is also critical in 2021 with the outbreak of COVID-19 and its aftereffects.
 70 percent of internet users were directly using smartphones in periods of social distancing.
 The rolling out of 5G is putting the final nail in the coffin.
 It is enabling more and more people to rely on their mobile devices to browse all sorts of websites.
 Consumers are relying on mobile devices to browse mobile-friendly websites for online banking, checking emails, and social media.

 So let’s get you back with the times.
-Toss away your Sony Discmans and Nokia 3310s and start listening to Spotify on your Samsung Galaxy S21 or Apple Watch 6.
-With smartphones on their way to eclipse desktop as the primary tool for web browsing, you’ve got to ensure the experience is memorable.
-Create a positive, responsive, mobile friendly experience that delights across all screens.
+Toss away your Sony Discmans and Nokia 3310s and start listening to Spotify on your Samsung Galaxy S22 Ultra or Apple Watch Ultra.
+With smartphones on their way to eclipsing desktops as the primary tool for web browsing, you’ve got to ensure the experience is memorable.
+Create a positive, responsive, mobile-friendly experience that delights across all screens.
 In return, you’ll create a rippling impact across your revenue, your users, and your brand.